oosthub/NAV-RTC-Source-Control/README.md

 Setup Table with Repo Info, PowerShell Script Locations, Text Editor Path and Compare Tool Path
 #### Table77778 “SourceControlMonitor”
 Table containing Changes of Objects in the Database
+#### Page77775 “Source Control List Part”
+The Dashboard List Part Page – Used on Dev Dash
+#### Page77776 “Development Dash”
+The Development Dashboard – Can be used as a dash and performs same functions as Page77777
 #### Page77777 “Source Control”
 The Main Application Page – Run This After Setup
 #### Page77778 “Source Control Monitor Lines”